DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Here, the infrastructure for the Alliance Sphere was baked into the physical design of the city.
 You didn't need to schedule a playdate or organize a community meeting because the opportunities for connection were constant and emergent.
 The small shops, the walkable streets, the public squares—they were the loom upon which the fabric of community was woven daily.

 The contrast clarified the American tragedy.
 We hadn't just lost our general stores; we had bulldozed the entire ecosystem that made them possible.
-We had optimized our world for the Engine, and in doing so, we had engineered away the possibility of the casual, serendipitous encounters that build the Alliance Sphere.
+We had optimized our world for the Machine, and in doing so, we had engineered away the possibility of the casual, serendipitous encounters that build the Alliance Sphere.

 - In America, you need a car to get anywhere, isolating you in a private steel box.
 - In Barcelona, your feet are your primary transport, forcing you into public space.